Improving Partitioned Table Join Performance

 Parallel Merge Join

-We can get a parallel merge join plan using the same query hint as before, and adding undocumented trace flag 8649 or by using an equally-undocumented query hint:
+We can get a parallel merge join plan using the same query hint as before, and adding undocumented trace flag 8649 or by using an undocumented query hint:

 SELECT